rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-06-17-differentiation-under-integral-sign.md

 ## Two quick illustrations

-I have never used the DUI rule in my personal work and have viewe it more as an interesting result.
+I have never used the DUI rule in my personal work and have viewed it more as an interesting result.
 Thus I do not have any interesting applications beyond what can be found in class notes and [Wikipedia](https://en.wikipedia.org/wiki/Leibniz_integral_rule#Applications).
 Nevertheless, we will provide two quick illustrations for folks just getting introduced to this technique.